top of page

 Was I crazy for doing that?
 Not totally … I had been told they had several hours warning before each of the previous eruptions.

-But a couple of years later I did something that caused me to tremble and causes me to tighten up my muscles even now as I write about it.
+But a couple of years later I did something that causes me to tighten up my muscles even now as I write about it.

 Peer pressure and a camping adventure